jeremyButtler/find--Co-infections/README.md

 5. racon
 6. medaka
     - Should be installed by miniconda.
-    - If not change lines 179, 180, and 188 to your command to activate medaka.
+    - If not change lines 179, 180, and 188 in buildConsensus.sh to your command
+      to activate and deactivate medaka.
 7. blastn and makeblastdb (in same blast install package from ncbi)

 ### How the pipeline works ###